 Another benefit to cloth diapers is that they might be more gentle on baby skin.
 Babies with sensitive skin might have an allergic reaction or diaper rash when exposed to the chemicals, gels, and perfumes in some disposable diapers.
 Some say opening a disposable “takes their breath away” with the potentially plastic smell.
-Cloth are a skin-friendly and odorless alternative.
+Cloth is a skin-friendly and odorless alternative.
 Granted, any dirty diaper, whether cloth or disposable, will have a rather pungent smell.

 Some parents also prefer cloth because of their colorful designs.
 People can collect limited edition diapers, which can they can later repurpose as burp cloths or even stuffed animals after they thoroughly wash them, of course!

 Whether you're opting for disposable or cloth, you can keep your baby's bum fresh for a relatively small budget.
 If you have multiple children, cloth diapers can be incredibly cost-effective, since just a few hundred dollars could be your total financial investment over several years.